-Community Education
+Community Organizing & Education

 • Free Your Mind SF Pop-Up.
 In January 2025, we were proud to partner with SF SafeHouse and the Department on the Status of Women to support Free Your Mind SF, a powerful community mental health initiative focused on serving women experiencing housing instability, sexual exploitation, or trafficking.
 The pop-up was held at the Hope Center in the Tenderloin, and offered vital healthcare and resource navigation support in a safe, trauma-informed space.
 This event was part of a broader campaign using storytelling, podcasting, and social media to uplift marginalized voices, and shared our commitment to community-led solutions that center the mental wellness and dignity of all women.